Driving in Poland – general rules, tips, and advice, about driving in Poland.

 Driving in Poland is as pleasurable as driving in your home country, as long as you know the regulation.
 Here is an overview of everything you need to know to drive in Poland with a light heart.

-Do you need to rent a car?
+But first of all, do you need to rent a car?

 General rules about driving in Poland

 Some general driving rules that you must know in Poland:

 You must drive on the right side of the road.

 Seatbelts are always obligatory, also for passengers.

 Strict alcohol laws.
 The acceptable limit of blood alcohol content is 0.02% (basically 0%, don’t drink and drive).

 Headlights must be used all year long, also during the day (low beam or daytime running light).

 Forbidden to use hand-held mobile phones while driving.